disasters/plumber/README.md

 # Plumber
-Arbitrary service discovery + load balancing for legacy systems.
+Pluggable service discovery + load balancing for legacy systems.

-Plumber is an LD_PRELOAD hooking library for [Discotech](https://github.com/the-tetanus-clinic/discotech), providing lazy initialization and hooks of connect and getaddrinfo.
+Plumber is an LD_PRELOAD hooking library for [Discotech](https://github.com/the-tetanus-clinic/discotech), providing lazy initialization and hooks of connect, sendto and getaddrinfo.

 getaddrinfo:
   does hostname match a pattern?
     return magic IP

-connect:
+connect/sendto:
   is ip magic?
     perform callback fetcher